BattletechModders/IRTweaks/README.md

 * Allows shift+click on the -/+ in the bulk-purchase and bulk-sell screens to increment the count by -/+5
 * Allows control+click on the -/+ in the bulk-purchase and bulk-sell screens to increment the count by -/+20

-This tweak is enabled if `Fixes.BulkPurchasing=true` is set to true in _mod.json_.
-There are no customizations for this tweak.
+You can customize these quantities by setting `Store.QuantityOnShift` or `Store.QuantityOnControl` values in `mod.json`.

-## Nuanced Called Shot Modifier
+## Called Shot Tweaks

-This tweak allows fine-grained tuning of the Called Shot modifiers.
-The game exposes only a single modifier value (via `CombatGameConstants:ToHitOffensivePush`), which is used in all cases.
-This tweak allows both the pilot and the actor to have an influence on these outcomes as well.
-The calculation is:
+This tweak makes two major changes to how Called Shot (i.e. Morale Attack aka Fury aka Precision Strike) works.
+The first change is that the modifier applied to the shot is no longer a fixed value (`CombatGameConstants:ToHitOffensivePush`), but rather calculated by the following formula:

-`CalledShotDefaultMod + CalledShotPilotSkillsMod + CalledShotPilotTagsMod + CalledShotUnitMod = CalledShotModifier`
+`CalledShotModifier = BaseModifier + PilotTacticsModifier + PilotTagsModifier + ActorStatModifier`

+The *BaseModifier* is set as `Combat.CalledShots.BaseModifier` in mod.json.
+The *ActorStatModifier* is defined by the `IRTCalledShotMod` statistic, which can be set by an effect on the actor.
+The *PilotTacticsModifier* and *PilotTagsModifier* are defined below.

 #### Pilot Skills Modifier

-A pilots skills and abilities determine the `CalledShotPilotSkillsMod`.
+A pilots skills and abilities determine the `PilotTagsModifier`.
 Their **Tactics** skill defines the value of the modifier, as shown in the table below:

 A MechWarriors's **Tactics** skill adds a flat modifier to the base initiative defined by the unit tonnage.
 This value is graduated, as defined in the table below.